 Our governors are representatives of the parents, local community including the church and staff.
 They meet twice a term and more frequently in small subcommittees.
 They have responsibility for overseeing the organisation, curriculum and budget of the school.
 While the day-to-day running of the school is entrusted to the Headteacher and staff, the Governors ensure that the school achieves its strategic aims.

 We have an active PTA, to which all parents have automatic membership.
 It organizes social and fundraising events and meetings are held regularly to plan forthcoming events.

 “The headteacher provides a strong and ambitious steer for the school.
 In this, she is ably supported by the governing body and the assistant headteacher.”
 Ofsted 2011

 The School Leadership Team

 The school leadership team is committed to ensuring that standards and expectations at Thurton remain high.
-The core leadership team consists of the Headteacher and the Assistant headteacher.
+The core leadership team consists of the Headteacher and the Deputy headteacher.
 The middle leadership consists of all other teachers of whom all have specific subject responsibility including the school’s provision for English, Mathematics, Science, the Arts, Music, RE, Languages, Physical Education and Humanities.
 The leadership team meets regularly to ensure that there is a joined up and effective strategic vision and the best outcomes for children and the community.